 On this page you’ll find recipes for two different home-made paper mache pastes made with white flour and water, plus several alternative paper mache paste recipes and products – including some that are gluten-free.

+My favorite recipe is the easiest one, which you can see in the text and video below.
 If you were looking for the recipe for my famous paper mache clay recipe – click here.

 To make the paste, just pour some white flour in a bowl, and add water gradually until you have a consistency that will work well.
 (If you want, you can use a small kitchen mixer so you don’t have any lumps.
 An immersion blender works great).